raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 - In-place updates of record type values
 - Heap reuse on updates

 Although I've also implemented generic heap reuse for heap blocks initially, I've reverted it back for now because I realized that it won't improve performance much due to some language differences between Pen and the languages in the paper.
+In addition, the implementation doesn't implment borrow inference either.

 The main part of the algorithms are implemented in the files below for a compiler itself and a FFI library: